Chislehurst and Sidcup Grammar School: Since 2000

-A few years later the Quentin Blake Block was built for £3.5 million for the Art and Design Departments, which contained within it the Curve Gallery, which has since held an annual exhibition of student art, along with various other exhibitions (including a retrospective of the work of local artist Bill Hudson, entitled "Routes").
+A few years later the Quentin Blake Block, which includes art and technology rooms, was built for £3.5 million for the Art and Design Departments, which contained within it the Curve Gallery, which has since held an annual exhibition of student art, along with various other exhibitions (including a retrospective of the work of local artist Bill Hudson, entitled "Routes").

 On 1 October 2008, Mayor of London and former Conservative MP Boris Johnson visited the school to officially open the new sports centre.
 In 2009, Vitagliano left and Mr Nigel Walker, the former deputy head, took over his position.